 Seabird bycatch in commercial fisheries: Progress and challenges

-Rory Crawford, BirdLife International Marine Programme; Stephanie Prince, BirdLife International Marine Programme; Pamela Michael; Amanda Gladics, Oregon Sea Grant; Tom Good, NOAA
+Rory Crawford, BirdLife International Marine Programme; Stephanie Prince, BirdLife International Marine Programme; Pamela Michael, South Carolina Cooperative Fish and Wildlife Research Unit; Amanda Gladics, Oregon Sea Grant; Tom Good, NOAA

 Seabird bycatch in fisheries remains the greatest threat to seabirds alongside Invasive Non-Native Species.
 Solutions are now well-established for trawl and longline fisheries and have been adopted in a number of fisheries to great effect, but broadscale implementation remains a barrier to improving the conservation status of threatened seabirds, perhaps most notably albatrosses.
 Given the vast at-sea ranges of many seabirds affected by fisheries, these implementation gaps – both in national waters and on the High Seas – need to be addressed as a matter of urgency.
 As well as shining a light on the success stories (and what has made them successful), this symposium will focus on the outstanding challenges that need to be addressed: from the fundamental basics (how to estimate bycatch levels from often low sampling effort and zero-inflated data) to the balance of ‘carrots’ and ‘sticks’ in achieving broader uptake, to tackling bycatch in other gear types, particularly gillnets and purse seines.